 Instructions

-• Preheat the oven to 325°F and line a large baking sheet with parchment paper.
+• Preheat the oven to 325°F. Line a large baking sheet with parchment paper.

 • In a large bowl, whisk together the melted coconut oil, maple syrup, coconut sugar, cocoa powder, and vanilla extract until smooth.